-Imvidu vlog editor (talking head video editing software) lets you edit your videos using transcribed text.
+Imvidu vlog editor and talking head video editing software lets you edit your videos using transcribed text.

 Editing videos that have a lot of talking can be tedious, especially when using typical video editing tools.

 YouTube has made video blogging aka vlogging a popular way to get your self popular (and make a bit of extra cash).

 It’s a great way to showcase your personality, life or business as it gives the raw, real you.
 Usually vlogs aren’t really scripted, it’s all off the cuff stuff.
 That means your audience can really engage with the authentic you and build a powerful connection.

 Not convinced?
 Here is the upward trend for ad spend by businesses on video.
 People are spending money because there are eyes on the content and they want a piece of that.

 - How to edit a vlog video in Imvidu

 - How to edit a vlog using Imvidu vlog Editor Software:

 - STEP 1: Sign in to the editor and upload video

 - Step 3: Edit your vlog using the editor